 One of the reasons why I enjoy working in this particular research group – and in the School of Arts, Design and Architecture – is the possibility to design and build prototypes.

-In our academic practice we aim, no only to study and do research on learning environments and learning tools but also to build new artifacts (prototypes, models etc,).
+In our academic practice we aim, not only to study and do research on learning environments and learning tools, but also to build new artifacts (prototypes, models, etc).
 The artifacts that are designed during the design research are a crucial part of the research results.
 The way the artifacts are forms part of the research argumentation.

 I have above updated slide set presenting our research group.
 From it you’ll get an overview of the research projects we are currently involved in and some examples of the prototypes.
 Things are done by people — they are presented, too.